Jimmy Graham

-Jimmy Graham (born November 24, 1986) is an American football tight end who is a free agent.
-He played only one year of college football at University of Miami after playing four years of basketball.
-He was drafted by the New Orleans Saints in the third round of the 2010 NFL Draft.
-Graham has also been a member of the Seattle Seahawks, Green Bay Packers and Chicago Bears.
+Jimmy Graham (born November 24, 1986) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played only one year of college football for the Miami Hurricanes after playing four years of basketball.
+Graham was selected by the New Orleans Saints in the third round of the 2010 NFL draft.
+He was also a member of the Seattle Seahawks, Green Bay Packers and Chicago Bears.

 In his second season in the NFL, Graham had 99 receptions for 1,310 yards and 11 touchdowns.
 That year, he made his first Pro Bowl appearance and was selected as an All-Pro player at his position.
 He became the first tight end in Saints history to have more than 1,000 receiving yards in a season.
 He set the Saints franchise record for receptions in a season while also tying the Saints franchise record for touchdowns in a season.
 Graham is second all-time for most receiving yards and receiving touchdowns by a tight end in a single season.

 In only three seasons, Graham set the Seahawks franchise record for the most receptions, receiving yards, and receiving touchdowns at the tight end position.

-Early years
+Early life

 Graham was born in Goldsboro, North Carolina to a black father and a white mother.
-Graham had a difficult upbringing, at age 11, his mother placed him in a group home where he was physically beaten by older children.
-In high school, with help from a church youth counselor who took him in and eventually adopted him, he improved his grades, became a basketball star as a sophomore at Community Christian in Wilson, North Carolina, and at Charis Prep in Wilson, North Carolina, where he played as a high school junior and senior and earned a basketball scholarship at Miami.
+Graham had a difficult upbringing.
+At age 11, his mother placed him in a group home where he was physically beaten by older children.
+In high school, with help from a church youth counselor who took him in and eventually adopted him, Graham improved his grades and became a basketball star.
+Graham first attended Eastern Wayne High School in Goldsboro, North Carolina.
+He transferred his sophomore year and attended Community Christian in Wilson, North Carolina.
+He then played at Charis Prep in Wilson, North Carolina, his junior and senior years, and would earn a basketball scholarship to the University of Miami.